Home Warranty Benefits for Real Estate Agents: Programs & Partnerships

 Should the seller or buyer pay for the home warranty?

 Either party can pay for a home warranty, and the right choice depends on market conditions.
 In buyer's markets, sellers often pay for the warranty to make their listing more competitive.
 In seller's markets, buyers may opt to purchase their own plan for peace of mind.
-Agents can position the cost ($300–$700 on average for seller-paid plans) as a minor investment that significantly reduces the likelihood of post-inspection renegotiations or post-closing disputes.
+According to NAR, around 8% of sellers in recent deals provided a home warranty as a buyer incentive, and the typical cost of $300 to $700 is a minor investment that significantly reduces the likelihood of post-inspection renegotiations.

 Which home warranty company has the best program for real estate agents?

-As of 2026, American Home Shield, Liberty Home Guard, and Assurant are widely considered the strongest providers for real estate professionals.
-AHS offers the most comprehensive agent portal and partner discounts.
+As of 2026, American Home Shield, First American Home Warranty, Liberty Home Guard, and 2-10 Home Buyers Warranty are widely considered the strongest providers for real estate professionals.
+AHS offers the most comprehensive agent portal and the $50 partner discount.
 Liberty Home Guard leads in transaction-friendly features, especially its no-waiting-period Seller Listing Coverage.
-Assurant provides excellent pre-sale agent resources and marketing tools.
+First American is widely used in real estate closings, while 2-10 provides robust agent education resources.
 The best choice often depends on your market, transaction volume, and the types of homes you typically sell.

 How do home warranties reduce post-closing liability for real estate agents?